-For 2017, Honda has dialled in an array of upgrades to the CRF250R’s engine and suspension, driven entirely by what Team HRC learn racing week in week out against the world’s best in MXGP.
+Honda has dialled in an array of upgrades to the CRF250R’s engine and suspension, driven entirely by what Team HRC learn racing week in week out against the world’s best in MXGP.

 The increase in peak power and torque is due to extensive HRC development of the cylinder head.
 Both the intake and exhaust ports are redesigned to HRC specification and the 25mm diameter exhaust valves are now titanium (rather than steel) matching the 30.5mm intake valves.
 A brand new camshaft profile operates redesigned valve lifters; both intake and exhaust valve lift has been increased.
 The inlet valve spring material is also new.

 Honda’s EMSB makes an already very usable engine even more adaptable.
 The rider just has to stop with the engine at idle and press and hold the button for just under a second to select the next map in sequence.
 A highly visible LED built into the lightweight button signals the map in use with a quick press and number of subsequent flashes.
 If a new map is selected the choice is also confirmed to the rider.